Code-Institute-Submissions/martinjohnson26-Milestone3/README.md

  ![Homepage wireframes](static/readme_docs/wireframes/screens.png)

- The final design is significantly different from the original design
+ The final design is significantly different from the original design.
+The sporting category was replaced by an accordion style drop-down which used an alphabetical index rather than individual sports

   ### Strategy